dmidlo/histdata.com-tools/docs/united-states-official-backfill.md

   retain monthly release PDFs; the revised download is not substituted for those vintages.

-The package preserves the real G.17 index, one representative raw release, and the complete G.17 raw/normalized manifest.
+The package preserves the real G.17 and CPI indexes, one representative G.17 raw release, and both complete raw/normalized manifests.
 The remaining production raw corpora stay external, content addressed, and subject to the coverage audit so wheel size does not grow with thousands of federal release files.